Propeller theory: Theory of operation

 increase through the disc to vehicle velocity, the Froude efficiency is equal to 1/(slip + 1).
 Thus a lightly loaded propeller with a large swept area can have a high Froude efficiency.

 An actual propeller has blades made up of sections of helicoidal surfaces which can be thought to 'screw' through the fluid (hence the common reference to propellers as "screws").
 Actually the blades are twisted airfoils or hydrofoils and each section contributes to the total thrust.
 Two to five blades are most common, although designs which are intended to operate at reduced noise will have more blades and one-bladed ones with a counterweight have also been used.
 Lightly loaded propellers for light aircraft and human-powered boats mostly have two blades, motor boats mostly have three blades.
-The blades are attached to a boss (hub), which should be as small as the needs of strength allow – with fixed-pitch propellers the blades and boss are usually a single casting.
+The blades are attached to a boss (hub), and while it can be a big boss, it should be as small as the needs of strength allow – with fixed-pitch propellers the blades and boss are usually a single casting.

 An alternative design is the controllable-pitch propeller (CPP, or CRP for controllable-reversible pitch), where the blades are rotated normally to the drive shaft by additional machinery – usually hydraulics – at the hub and control linkages running down the shaft.
 This allows the drive machinery to operate at a constant speed while the propeller loading is changed to match operating conditions.
 It also eliminates the need for a reversing gear and allows for more rapid change to thrust, as the revolutions are constant.
 This type of propeller is most common on ships such as tugs where there can be enormous differences in propeller loading when towing compared to running free.
 The downsides of a CPP/CRP include: the large hub which decreases the torque required to cause cavitation, the mechanical complexity which limits transmission power and the extra blade shaping requirements forced upon the propeller designer.

 For smaller motors there are self-pitching propellers.
 The blades freely move through an entire circle on an axis at right angles to the shaft.
 This allows hydrodynamic and centrifugal forces to 'set' the angle the blades reach and so the pitch of the propeller.